Citizenship · Serbian Passport Updated June 2026

 Does Serbia allow dual citizenship?

-Serbia permits dual and multiple citizenship from its side — meaning acquiring Serbian citizenship does not automatically require you to give up your existing passport.
-However, your home country's rules may apply.
+Serbia permits dual and multiple citizenship from its side — acquiring Serbian citizenship does not automatically require you to give up your existing passport.
+Your home country's rules, however, may differ.

-Before proceeding, it is important to verify your home country's position on dual citizenship acquisition.
-Relocation Serbia advises on the Serbian law position — for advice on your home country's law, we recommend consulting a lawyer qualified in your jurisdiction.
+Before proceeding, confirm your home country's position on acquiring a second citizenship.
+We advise on the Serbian-law position; for your home country's law, we recommend a lawyer qualified in your jurisdiction.
+We'll tell you plainly where the Serbian side stands.

 Completed cases